Napoleon's Greatest Military Victories and Defeats: A Tale of Genius and Overreach

 The Road to Waterloo

-After his forced abdication and exile to Elba, Napoleon made a dramatic return to power in 1815, a period known as the Hundred Days.
-His return reignited the conflicts with the European powers that had united against him.
-Determined to restore his empire, Napoleon quickly engaged the Allied forces before they could fully consolidate.
+Following his abdication and exile to the island of Elba, Napoleon escaped in 1815 and briefly returned to power for a period of about 100 days.
+This return to power sparked renewed hostilities with the various European powers that had banded together to oppose him.
+Desperate to reclaim his empire, Napoleon acted quickly and took on the Allied forces before they could fully unite against him.

 The Strategic Terrain